LeonardoBerti00/Source-Separation-of-Multi-source-Music-using-Residual-Quantizad-Variational-Autoencoder/README.md

-# Source Separation of Multi-source Raw Music using Residual Quantization
+# Source Separation of Multi-source Raw Music using a Residual Quantized variational Autoencoder

 In this project, I developed a neural audio codec model based on the residual quantized variational autoencoder architecture.
 The model can separate audio sources, achieving almost SoTA results with much less computing power.
 I train the model on the Slakh2100 dataset, a standard dataset for musical source separation, composed of multi-track audio.
 You can find an implementation of VQ-VAE, VAE, and RQVAE and also pre-trained pytorch checkpoints.
 You can also find the implementation and checkpoint of an autoregressive transformer-based generative model, trained with the discrete codes produced by the RQ-VAE.